hphelion/documentation/CarrierGrade/AdminGuideNew/Networks/carrier-grade.dashboard.network.admin.create.provider.md

 	The network(s) for the selected project appear.

+3. Select the **Provider Networks** tab.

-3. Click **Create Network**.
+4. Click **Create Network**.

-4. On the **Network** tab enter a name for the network.
+5. On the **Network** tab enter a name for the network.

-5. Select which project the network is to be available in.
+6. Select which project the network is to be available in.

-6. Select the provider network type:
+7. Select the provider network type:

-	* Local.
+	* **Local**.
 No additional configuration required.
-	* Flat.
+	* **Flat**.
 Specify the name of the physical network that this network should map to.
-	* VLAN.
+	* **VLAN**.
 Specify the name of the physical network that this network should map to and specify the VLAN segment number to assign.
-	* GRE.
+	* **GRE**.
 Specify the VLAN segment number to assign.
-	* VXLAN.
+	* **VXLAN**.
 Specify the VLAN segment number to assign.

-7. From the **Admin State** list, select **UP** to launch the network in the enabled state or **DOWN** to disable the new network.
+8. From the **Admin State** list, select **UP** to launch the network in the enabled state or **DOWN** to disable the new network.

-8. Determine if the network can be accessed in all projects:
+9. Determine if the network can be accessed in all projects:

 	* Select **Shared** to make the network available in all projects.
 	* Leave the **Shared** option clear to limit the network to the selected project.

-9. Determine if the network is to be available externally or only internally:
+10. Determine if the network is to be available externally or only internally:

 	* Select **External Network** to make the network an externally accessible.
 	* Leave the **External Network** option clear to make the network internal, only accessible from the external network through a network router.

-10. Click **Create Network**.
+11. Click **Create Network**.

 ### Delete a provider network ### {#deletenet}